dart-league/dson/README.md

 ### Converting `Maps` and `Lists<Map>` to dart objects

 Frameworks like Angular.dart come with several HTTP services which already transform the HTTP response to a map using JSON.encode.
-To use those encoded Maps or Lists use `map` and `mapList`.
+To use those encoded Maps or Lists use `toMap` and `toMapList` functions.

 ```dart
 library example;